Minouche Shafik: US Congress hearings on campus antisemitism during the Gaza war

-Pro-Palestinian protests and controversy
+Gaza Solidarity Encampment

 As a result of campus protests and the campus occupation by pro-Palestinian demonstrators that began on 17 April 2024, Shafik called on the NYPD to clear an encampment established by protesters near the center of the university's campus, and police arrested more than 100 students on 22 April.
 The same day, she announced that the university had canceled in-person classes to move to hybrid learning.
 The demonstrations outside Columbia's campus sometimes included pro-Hamas antisemitic hate speech and threats, resulting in protesters targeting some Jewish students.

 Shafik established a headquarters to address the protests at the law firm of Covington & Burling near the White House when she was in Washington, D.C., to testify before the United States House Committee on Education & the Workforce.
 Her actions in ordering the arrests were criticised by the American Association of University Professors, PEN America, president Serene Jones of Union Theological Seminary, and the Columbia College Student Council.
 Faculty denounced what it called an "unprecedented assault on student rights".
 Hundreds of Columbia professors staged a walkout and signed onto an open letter criticizing her handling of the demonstrations.

 Columbia donor and alumnus Robert Kraft, founder of Columbia's Foundation to Combat Antisemitism, suspended donations to the university, as did billionaire Len Blavatnik, due to beliefs that Columbia was insufficiently preventing campus antisemitism.
 Republican lawmakers, whom Shafik initially intended to appeal to in her congressional testimony, called for her resignation.
 These included House Speaker Mike Johnson and at least a dozen members of Congress who claimed that the school failed to protect Jewish students.

 Both Democratic and Republican officials joined Representative Elise Stefanik in urging Shafik to resign, including U.S. Senators John Fetterman and Tim Scott, and Representative Jim Banks.
 Columbia University's senate drafted and circulated a censure resolution against Shafik for abridging "the fundamental requirements of academic freedom" and causing an "unprecedented assault on student rights".
 A few days later, the university senate stopped short of a censure vote, instead calling out Shafik and her administration for "breaching the due-process rights of students and professors" and called for further investigation into the matter.